FloopInc/GumiPY/README.md

 ### 🍗 Installation
 To get started with the Telegram bot, follow these steps:
+1. Open Console/bash
-1. Clone the repository.
+2. Clone the repository.
-2. Install the necessary dependencies.
+3. Install the necessary dependencies using `pip install -r requirements.txt` on your console.
-3. Configure the bot with your Telegram API key.
+4. Configure the bot with your Telegram API key and other settings.
-4. Run the bot application.
+5. Run the bot application using `python main.py` on your console or just run start.bat.

 ### List Command
 ```
 /help.
 Get started help with bot
 /start.
 Start New Journey with Bot
 /check [version].
 Dispatch Checker For some Anime Game
+/info.
+Information Retrieval
 /ban [user].
 Ban User From Using Bot
 /unban [user].
 Unban User
 /register [password].
 Register Account to Use Bot Feature